LucksLab/nerd/README.md

-# NERD: A Reproducible Pipeline for RNA Chemical Probing, Kinetic Modeling, and Energetic Analysis
+# NERD: Extensible Toolkit for Organization and Kinetic Analysis of Chemical Probing Data

-NERD (Nucleic acid Energetics from reactivity data) is a reproducible, modular analysis pipeline for transforming high-dimensional chemical probing datasets, such as kinetic time-courses and temperature-gradient experiments, into quantitative models of RNA energetics.
+NERD (**N**ucleic acid **E**nergetics from **R**eactivity **D**ata) is a reproducible, modular analysis pipeline for transforming high-dimensional chemical probing datasets, such as kinetic time-courses and temperature-gradient experiments, into quantitative models with underlying RNA energetics.
 Designed to integrate every stage of analysis, from raw sequencing (FASTQ) or independent kinetic rate measurements to complex multi-parameter fits, NERD provides a unified framework for data curation, model fitting, and visualization.

 ---